NEW ๐Ÿ“—Story: Tap โŒ

 Seabed Harvesting #

-Natural monopole harvesting began in 2003 when Woods Hole Oceanographic Institution detected a monopole signature in basalt cores from the Mid-Atlantic Ridge.
-This discovery triggered intensive seafloor surveys across oceanic ridge systems, revealing scattered but consistent monopole deposits in fresh volcanic formations.
+The Woods Hole Oceanographic Institution detected a monopole signature in basalt cores from the Mid-Atlantic Ridge in 2003, which prompted seafloor surveys across the world’s oceanic ridges that discovered monopole deposits around the world.

 Production Economics #